Location: Atlanta, GA

 Georgia Equality is an Equal Opportunity Employer and does not discriminate against any employee or applicant for employment because of race, color, sex, age, national origin, religion, sexual orientation, gender identity, status as a veteran, and basis of disability or any other federal, state or local protected class.
-People living with HIV and members of communities heavily impacted by HIV are encouraged to apply

 Interns Wanted: Work for Social Justice and Receive College Credit!

 Georgia Equality is currently accepting applications for interns.
 We’re looking for motivated individuals willing to make a commitment of 15 – 20 hours per week (up to 40 hours per week available).